pavlovic-bojan/pavlovic-bojan/README.md

 - 💬 Ask me about **Cypress & QA**

 - 📫 How to reach me **bojanpavlovicoffice@gmail.com**
+-  ⚡ Fun fact: Testers need to have access to comprehensive guides, manuals and lists of specifications about the product so they are aware of the proper way of functioning.

 <h3 align="left">Connect with me:</h3>
 <p align="left">